BigBang1112/gbx-tools-3d/README.md

 - View replays and ghosts with checkpoints, input list, and ghost sample parameters
 - Have an overview of a map with the new map viewer
 - Visualize skins from ZIP files or ManiaPark (Pack.Gbx not yet supported)
-- Catalog for overview of block variants, collisions, and other technical parameters
+- Catalog for an overview of block variants, collisions, and other technical parameters
 - Embed the tools into your websites using Widgets
 - TMF/TM2/TMT/SM/TMNESWC/TMSX support